dadx25565-afk/Steve/README.md

 ## What It Does

-You know how Cursor works?
-You describe what you want, and it understands the context and executes.
-Same concept here, except instead of code editing, you get embodied agents that operate in your Minecraft world.
+Steve acts as an Agent, or a series of Agents if you choose to employ all of them.
+You describe what you want, and he understands the context and executes.
+Same concept here, except instead of code editing, you get embodied Steves that operate in your Minecraft world.

 The interface is simple: press K to open a panel, type what you need.
 The agents handle the interpretation, planning, and execution.
 Say "mine some iron" and the agent reasons about where iron spawns, navigates to the appropriate depth, locates ore veins, and extracts the resources.
 Ask for a house and it considers the available materials, generates an appropriate structure, and builds it block by block.